pwmarcz/graphene/Documentation/devel/performance.rst

 as page faults.
 While we attempt to measure time (and not only count occurences), the results might be inaccurate.

+Displaying caller information
+"""""""""""""""""""""""""""""

+The SGX profiler also collects information about callers of a given function (a 2-node call graph).
+To view this information, use ``profile-report -c``.

+*Note*: The caller information is gathered from frame pointers (similar to ``perf --call-graph fp``).
+It should work reasonably well inside Graphene, but it will not show callers if a binary has been compiled without frame pointers, and might provide inaccurate information.

 Other useful tools for profiling
 --------------------------------